quicwg/base-drafts/draft-ietf-quic-qpack.md

 table have been received.

-## Request and Push Streams
+## Header Block Instructions

-HEADERS and PUSH_PROMISE frames on request and push streams reference the dynamic table in a particular state without modifying it.
-Frames on these streams emit the headers for an HTTP request or response.
+HTTP/3 endpoints convert header lists to headers blocks and exchange them inside HEADERS and PUSH_PROMISE frames.
+A decoder interprets header block instructions in order to construct a header list.
+These instructions reference the static table, or dynamic table in a particular state without modifying it.

+This section specifies the following header block instructions.

 ### Header Block Prefix {#header-prefix}